 Worn Down Teeth

 Worn down teeth can be caused by many things.
-It can affect the way your smile looks, sensitivity of your teeth and more.
+It can affect the way your smile looks, the sensitivity of your teeth and more.
 At Painfree Dentistry we can give you guidance and high-quality care to fix worn down teeth.

 What are worn teeth?